Lesson 1: Introduction to Military Travel Rewards Credit Cards

 Lucky for military servicemembers and their spouses, American Express, Chase, US Bank, and Citi waive the annual fees on their cards.

-We will cover these fee waivers more in future lessons, but this benefit gives military servicemembers and spouses a HUGE edge on other travel hackers!
+We will cover these fee waivers more in future lessons, but this benefit gives military servicemembers and spouses a HUGE edge on other credit card travelers!

 What can I achieve by earning lots of travel reward miles and points?